sabhisharma-ise/learning-dsa/README.md

 - [X] **Introduction**
 - Day 4 - ```Stack & heap memory, Physical vs logical data structures, Abstract data types```
 - [ ] **Linked List**
-- Day 5 - ```Creating a node, Display linked list, Reverse display using recursion, Counting nodes in linked list, Sum of all elements, Maximum element in the linked list, Searching in a linked list (Iterative + Recursive approach)```
+- Day 5 - ```Creating a node, Display linked list, Reverse display using recursion, Counting nodes in linked list, Sum of all elements, Maximum element, Searching in a linked list (Iterative + Recursive approach)```
 - Day 6 - ```Insertion in a linked list, Create a linked list using insert```
 - Day 7 - ```Inserting in a sorted linked list, Deleting from a linked list```
 - Day 8 - ```Checking if a linked list is sorted, Remove duplicates from a sorted linked list```
 - Day 9, 10, 11 - ```NA```
-- Day 12 - ```Reversing a linked list - using array (reversing elements), using sliding pointers (reversing links), using recursion, Concatenation of 2 linked list, Merging of 2 sorted linked list, Check for Loop in a linked list```
+- Day 12 - ```Reversing a linked list - using array (reversing elements), using sliding pointers (reversing links), using recursion, Concatenation of 2 linked list, Merging of 2 sorted linked list, Check for Loop```